viva-safeland/viva_datacreator/docs/usage.md

     *   `mask_list.csv`.
     *   Images from the `imgsA/` folder.
 *   **Outputs:**
-    *   **`masks/` folder**: Adds and/or overwrites the masks of the refined objects, ensuring complete segmentation throughout the entire video.
+    *   **`masks/` folder**: Adds and/or overwrites the masks of the refined objects.
+Crucially, this step performs **bidirectional propagation** (forward and backward from the discovery frame) to ensure these mid-video objects are segmented throughout their entire presence.

 ---